 “We were on vacation in Europe, and after three days in Lisbon, Portugal, we headed to the airport to catch an evening flight to our next city—only to find out it was delayed due to a staffing shortage.
 Since we wouldn’t be able to fly out until the following day, we had to book a last-minute room at a hotel near the airport and spend the next day traveling instead of sightseeing.”

-Good for: people who like to sleep in beds, anyone traveling during the current staffing shortage
+people who like to sleep in beds, anyone traveling during the current staffing shortage

 Skip it: budget travelers with flexible schedules and the yoga skills necessary for sleeping in airport chairs